ICMOL/AutoMod/README.md

 ### Step 2.
 Mine PTMs using AutoMod

+##### Parameters:

-**Parameters:** There are two sections in the AutoMod parameter file, including the basic and the advanced.
+There are two sections in the AutoMod parameter file, including the basic and the advanced.
 Users can specify the output file path, number of PTMs in a combination, and the number of exported patterns in the basic section.
 The advanced section provides 109 PTM candidates collected from UniProt, and users can costumize the PTM list by adding or deleting PTM candidates if necessary.

-- BASIC
+- Basic parameters

 |        Name         |  Default Value | Comments |
 |---------------------|----------------|------------------------------|